omonimus1/blog-jade-rubick/content/posts/2021-08-05--bundled-hiring/index.md

 * We never found a way to do this with specialized positions.
 In general, think of this as supplementing your usual approach.

 * One concern people had about this process was that the candidate wouldn’t have the experience of knowing which team they would be on.
-Usually we would narrow it down to the team or teams they would be eligible for, and then let the candidate choose.
-We typically would have the hiring manager interview the person as a final interview.
-That helped ensure there was a good mutual match.
+People care about the team they are on and want to learn about that team.
+This is especially true of underrepresented groups, because you want to know what you're signing up for -- who your coworkers and manager will be.
+The way we handled this was to narrow it down to the team or teams the candidate was eligible for, and then let the candidate choose.
+We would typically have the hiring manager for that team interview the person as the final interview.
+This helped ensure there was a good mutual match.

 ### What do you think?

 Did I miss anything?
 Do you have experience with bundled hiring elesewhere?
 I'd love to hear your thoughts or your experiences as you implement bundled hiring.

 Thank you to [Darin Swanson](https://www.linkedin.com/in/darinswanson/) for feedback and detail on how the bundled hires were run.
 Thank you to Amjith Ramanujam for the helpful suggestion to provide an early example of what bundled hiring is.
 [Matt LeBeau](https://www.linkedin.com/in/matt-lebeau-1652bb4/) shared his experience with me and pointed out some ways it hadn't worked well and the need for strong process management.
-[Beth Klem](https://www.linkedin.com/in/bethklem/) had good questions about the candidate experience that helped me improve that seciton.
+[Beth Klem](https://www.linkedin.com/in/bethklem/) had good questions about the candidate experience that helped me improve that section.
+[Julie Pagano](https://juliepagano.com) had great feedback on the importance of knowing your team.

 Image by <a href="https://pixabay.com/users/12019-12019/?utm_source=link-attribution&amp;utm_medium=referral&amp;utm_campaign=image&amp;utm_content=230112">David Mark</a> from <a href="https://pixabay.com/?utm_source=link-attribution&amp;utm_medium=referral&amp;utm_campaign=image&amp;utm_content=230112">Pixabay</a>